UTS-eResearch/ocfl-nginx/README.md

 ## Roadmap

+### Automated test

 ### Versions

 Put a proper test framework around versioning.

 Expose versions to the web using a protocol such as memento

+### node.js

+A variant which uses the same javascript but in a node.js/express app rather than an nginx